qilingframework/qiling/docs/SETUP.md

 #### Installation notes on macOS >= 10.14

-Keystone-engine compilation from py-pip fails (on Mojave at least).
-Because i386 architecture is deprecated for macOS.
+Keystone-engine compilation from py-pip fails (on Mojave at least) because i386 architecture is deprecated for macOS.

 ```
 CMake Error at /usr/local/Cellar/cmake/3.15.4/share/cmake/Modules/CMakeTestCCompiler.cmake:60 (message):